Sphincterotome vs Needle Knife – Choosing the Right ERCP Cutting Device

 Clinical Purpose

-The Laparoscopic Splenectomy Set is a comprehensive minimally invasive surgical solution designed for the removal of the spleen in conditions such as hematological disorders, trauma, and splenic tumors.
-It integrates advanced laparoscopic visualization systems, electrosurgical and vessel sealing technologies, insufflation systems, precision instruments, and essential disposables to ensure safe dissection, secure vascular control, and efficient spleen removal with minimal patient morbidity and faster recovery.
+The Laparoscopic Myomectomy Set is a comprehensive minimally invasive surgical solution designed for the removal of uterine fibroids (leiomyomas) while preserving the uterus.
+It integrates advanced laparoscopic visualization systems, electrosurgical and vessel sealing technologies, insufflation systems, morcellation technology, precision instruments, and essential disposables to ensure safe fibroid excision, effective hemostasis, and optimal uterine reconstruction with fertility preservation.

-Splenectomy has evolved from traditional open surgery to minimally invasive laparoscopic procedures.
-Open splenectomy required large incisions, increased blood loss, and longer recovery times.
+Myomectomy has evolved from open abdominal surgery to advanced laparoscopic techniques.
+Traditional open procedures required large incisions, leading to increased blood loss, longer recovery, and higher post-operative morbidity.

 Set Components and Functional Integration